KDanielson05/data-science-SP25/challenges/c01-titanic-assignment.md

 - In 1st and 2nd Class, the majority of individuals who survived were female while in 3rd Class, the division between male and female survivors seemed fairly equal.
-The Crew had a much larger percentage of male survivors than females.
-It would be interesting to look into the sex makeup of the passengers and crew to see if maybe the majority of the crew was male, so the low female survival was not due to many dying, but rather many not actually functioning as crew.
+The Crew had many more male survivors than females.
+It would be interesting to look into the sex makeup (proportion) of the passengers and crew to see if maybe the majority of the crew was male, so the low female survival was not due to many dying, but rather few females as crew.
 This could also be further analyzed by looking at the proportion of survival within sex to see if there was a social prioritization of females over males.

 - By diving deeper and looking at the proportions overall and seeing how many people were actually in each class as well would be interesting.